AnnaThorne/Adventure-Game/README.md

 # Adventure-Game
-Text based adventure game written in java.
+Adventure game with a simple GUI written in Java.